jordannbeattie/craftcms-hubspot-forms/README.md

 # Hubspot Forms
 Select your HubSpot forms directly from a CMS field and render them with Twig.
 No more copy & pasting embed codes!

+> **Disclaimer:** This plugin, "HubSpot Forms", is independently developed and is not officially endorsed by or affiliated with HubSpot, Inc. While it interacts with the HubSpot API, it is a third-party tool and any support or issues should be directed to the developers of this plugin, not HubSpot.
+The use of HubSpot's logo is for identification purposes only, signifying compatibility with HubSpot services.

 ## Installation
 ### From the browser
 1. Download the plugin from the Craft Plugin Store